AmpiFire Content Marketing Statistics 2024

 • 73% of consumers, on average, trust content written by generative AI tools.
 [Capgemini]

-Content marketing remains a crucial pillar in digital storytelling, directly influencing brand perception and customer engagement in 2024 and beyond.
+Content marketing remains a crucial pillar in digital storytelling, directly influencing brand perception and customer engagement.

 With the industry expanding rapidly, integrating innovative strategies, tools, and a diverse range of content forms is essential.